Return To Search

 Qualifications & Requirements

-- Current or eligible Speech-Language Pathologist license or Clinical Fellowship (CF) in the state
+- Current or eligible Speech-Language Pathologist license or Clinical Fellowship credential

 - Background in language disorders, speech sound disorders, and autism spectrum disorders

-- Strong understanding of principles, practices, and methods in speech-language therapy
+- Strong knowledge of speech-language therapy principles, practices, and methods

 Ideal Candidate Snapshot

-- Adaptable, organized, and detail-oriented in clinical documentation and reporting
+- Adaptable, organized, and detail-oriented in managing caseloads and documentation

 Other Relevant Information

-- Opportunities for professional growth and advancement within the educational setting
+- Opportunities for mentorship and career advancement are available

-- All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, or protected veteran status
+We are an Equal Opportunity Employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, or protected veteran status and will not be discriminated against on the basis of disability.